SQL Server data files in Microsoft Azure

 When using SQL Server Data Files in Windows Azure feature, you need to create a storage account and a container in Windows Azure.
 Then, you need to create a SQL Server credential, which includes information on the policy of the container as well as a shared access signature that is necessary to access the container.

 In Microsoft Azure, an Azure storage account represents the highest level of the namespace for accessing Blobs.
-A storage account can contain an unlimited number of containers, as long as their total size is under 500 TB.
+A storage account can contain an unlimited number of containers, as long as their total size is below the storage limits.
 For the latest information on storage limits, see Azure Subscription and Service Limits, Quotas, and Constraints.
 A container provides a grouping of a set of Blobs.
 All Blobs must be in a container.
 An account can contain an unlimited number of containers.
 Similarly, a container can store an unlimited number of Blobs as well.
 There are two types of blobs that can be stored in Azure Storage: block and page blobs.
-This new feature uses Page blobs, which can be up to 1TB in size, and are more efficient when ranges of bytes in a file are modified frequently.
+This new feature uses Page blobs, which are more efficient when ranges of bytes in a file are modified frequently.
 You can access Blobs using the following URL format:

 Estimating the cost of using Azure Services is an important matter in the decision making and planning process.
 When storing SQL Server data files in Azure Storage, you need to pay costs associated with storage and transactions.
 In addition, the implementation of SQL Server Data Files in Azure Storage feature requires a renewal of Blob lease every 45 to 60 seconds implicitly.
 This also results in transaction costs per database file, such as .mdf or .ldf.
-Based on our estimations, the cost of renewing leases for two database files (.mdf and .ldf) would be about 2 cents per month according to the current pricing model.
-We recommend that you use the information on the Azure Pricing page to help estimate the monthly costs associated with the use of Azure Storage and Azure Virtual Machines.
+Use the information on the Azure Pricing page to help estimate the monthly costs associated with the use of Azure Storage and Azure Virtual Machines.

 When using this new enhancement, you are required to do the followings: